protect-earth/tree-tracker-ios/README.md

 4. Running the `Tree Tracker` scheme will use the API settings you [configure in your secrets file](#config).
 5. When running on a device, you'll also need to trust the certificate in _Settings -> General -> Profiles_, otherwise you'll see an error after installing the build and before running it.

-## Using your own Cloudinary server

-### Cloudinary setup
-Cloudinary is used as an image storage and manipulation service, to temporarily hold captured images of the trees and allow these to be quickly resized for our needs.

-1. Create a free account on [Cloudinary](https://cloudinary.com/users/register/free) (this will give you the needed Cloud name).
-2. Now create an [upload preset](https://cloudinary.com/console/settings/upload) (this will give you the Upload Preset name).
-3. Keep the keys as you'd need to add them to Secrets.swift later on.

 ## Rollbar
-We use [Rollbar](https://www.rollbar.com) for centralised logging of errors, to help us troubleshoot issues with the app during real world usage.
+We use [Rollbar](https://www.rollbar.com) for centralised error tracking, to help us troubleshoot issues with the app during real world usage.
 If you wish, you can sign up for a free Rollbar account, generate your own API token and provide it through `ROLLBAR_AUTH_TOKEN` to see telemetry in Rollbar during development.
 This can be useful if you are specifically adding telemetry features, but otherwise is probably more complex than just looking at the logs in XCode console.

 If you choose not to setup Rollbar, simply add a dummy value for `ROLLBAR_AUTH_TOKEN` and any Rollbar calls will silently fail.